HannahYu0124/HannahYu0124/README.md

 # 👋 Hello!
 I'm Kai-Le (愷樂)

-🎓 I'm currently a second-year master's student majoring in Agricultural Science at Kyoto University (KU), set to graduate in March 2025.
-Previously, I completed my bachelor's degree in Horticulture Dept. at National Taiwan University (NTU).
+🎓 I'm currently a second-year master's student majoring in Agricultural Science at Kyoto University, set to graduate in March 2025.
+Previously, I completed my bachelor's degree in Horticulture at National Taiwan University (NTU).

 🌱 My research focuses on the application of Hyperspectral Imaging (HSI) and Near-Infrared Spectroscopy (NIRS) for the quality assessment of lychee fruit products, aiming to improve pre-grading processes for the Japanese market.
 I have a strong background in analytical techniques such as High-Performance Liquid Chromatography (HPLC), gained from my experience as a research assistant at the NTU Fruit Research Laboratory.